 We also promote recycling and the limiting of waste.
 Environmental issues are an important part of the Lower School PSHE programme.
 Students regularly use the College gardens as a resource for both teaching and recreation and volunteer to help in its maintenance.
 The aim is to encourage students to accept responsibility for their behaviour, show initiative and understand how they can contribute to community life.
 The College has a policy of supporting local bookshops, maintenance, garages and food suppliers rather than chains.

 The strength of any school is the quality of its staff and over the years there have been many gifted teachers and colourful characters.
-College founder Brian Pain is still destroying calculators and teaching in the garden shed maths suite, where students from all over the world come to grapple with complex equations and formulae.

 The College has often been a home to tutors who eventually move on to academia including Head of English Dr Michael Flavin now at KCL, Art History teacher Dr Michael Walsh now at Nanyang Technical University, Singapore and Music teacher Dr Michael Downes now Director of Music at St Andrews University.
 Former RIC Physics and Astronomy teacher Dr Rad Topalovic is now Lead Astronomy Education Officer at the Royal Observatory Greenwich.